welives/notebook/docs/vue/$set和$delete.md

     __DEV__ &&
       warn(
-        'Avoid deleting properties on a Vue instance or its root $data ' + '- just set it to null.'
+        'Avoid deleting properties on a Vue instance or its root $data ' + '- just set it to null.',
       )
     return
   }